Xamla/xamla.github.io/paper-library.md

 ## Papers with description:

+#### <a name="CNN advances"></a>[Systematic evaluation of CNN advances on the ImageNet](http://arxiv.org/abs/1606.02228)

+(D. Mishkin, N. Sergievskiy and J. Matas; 7 Jun 2016)

+*Systematic study of recent advances in CNN architectures, image pre-processing and learning rate schedules on the ImageNet classification task.
+Studies were performed with AlexNet, VGGNet and GoogleNet.
+In order to accelerate tests, images sizes where smaller (144xN with N ≥ 128) than the commonly used size of 224x224.
+In all experiments, SGD with momentum 0.9 is used for learning and initial learning rate is set to 0.01.
+The L2 weight decay for convolutional weights is set to 5e-4 and is not applied to bias.
+Dropout with probability 0.5 is used before the two last layers.
+Networks were initialized with [layer-sequential unit-variance](http://arxiv.org/abs/1511.06422) (LSUV), while biases are initialized to zero.
+Image pixel intensities were scaled by 0.04, after subtracting the mean of BGR pixel values (104 117 124).
+In the end (conclusions section of the paper) a summary of recommendations is given including non-linearity, colorspace transformation, learning rate decay policy, pooling variant, batch size, design of last network layers, etc. Also a link to their [GitHub code](https://github.com/ducha-aiki/caffenet-benchmark) is give in the paper.
+In more detail, they suggest to use ELU nonlinearity after convolutional layers without batch normalization (or ReLU with BN).
+Next, they recommend to use a combination of max and average pooling, where max pooling should be 2x2/2 or overlapping, i.e. 3x3/2 if zero-padding is done.
+With the choosen settings a linear learning rate decay seems to be best, while it would be of great interest to test other, more promising [optimization methods](http://sebastianruder.com/optimizing-gradient-descent/) than SGD.
+Moreover, they recommend to learn a colorspace transformation of RGB via a mini-network of 1x1 convolutions placed between the RGB image and the conv1 layer.
+The best architecture for such a mini-network has been conv1x1x10->conv1x1x3 with VLReLU.
+Additionally the last fully connected layers should be treated as convolution and predictions should be averaged over all spatial positions via average pooling (...->Pool5->C3->C1->CLF->AvePool->Softmax).*

 #### <a name="ALI"></a>[Adversarially Learned Inference](https://arxiv.org/abs/1606.00704)

 (V. Dumoulin, I. Belghazi, B. Poole, A. Lamb, M. Arjovsky, O. Mastropietro and A. Courville; 2 Jun 2016)